ramenguykung/kab-shop/README.md

 </div>

-# Introduction
+# kab-shop

-Kab Shop is a project for System Analysis and Design course in Computer Science and Infomation in King's Mongkut's University of Technology North Bangkok (KMUTNB).
+kab-shop is a project for System Analysis and Design course in Computer Science and Infomation deoartment in King's Mongkut's University of Technology North Bangkok (KMUTNB).

 ## Objectives